-The development of the Village of Oak Park draft PY 2018 Action Plan began on January 17, 2018 when a Notice of Federal Funding Availability, and of an application/grants programs workshop, was published in the Wednesday Journal newspaper.
+The development of the Village of Oak Park draft PY 2019 Action Plan began on January 2, 2019 when a Notice of Federal Funding Availability, and of an application/grants programs workshop, was published in the Wednesday Journal newspaper.
 In addition, all agency representatives on the Development Customer Services Department grants mailing list were sent a notice.
+Due to extreme weather conditions on January 31, 2019, the day of the application/grants programs workshop, Village Hall was closed during the scheduled time of the workshop, causing the workshop to be rescheduled for February 7, 2019.
+An updated ad was published February 6, 2019 in the Wednesday Journal newspaper.
+The email list of interested persons from agencies received a reschedule notice on January 30, 2019.

 After soliciting applications, the Community Development Citizens Advisory Committee (CDCAC) held a series of hearings and conducted an in-depth review of each application.
-This process began on February 21, 2018, when a Notice of these meetings was published in the Wednesday Journal newspaper.
-Seven public CDCAC meetings were held in March and April, 2018.
+This process began on February 20, 2019, when a Notice of these meetings was published in the Wednesday Journal newspaper.
+Seven public CDCAC meetings were held in March and April, 2019.

-The Village of Oak Park CDCAC reviewed proposals, heard applicant presentations and made funding recommendations to the Mayor and Board of Trustees for a portion of the Village's PY 2018 CDBG entitlement allocation and for most of the ESG funds.
-All of these recommendations were accepted, and are now included in this draft Action Plan.
+The Village of Oak Park CDCAC reviewed proposals, heard applicant presentations and made funding recommendations to the Mayor and Board of Trustees for a portion of the Village's PY 2019 CDBG entitlement allocation and for most of the ESG funds.
+All of these recommendations are expected to be accepted, and are now included in this draft Action Plan.

-On June 4, 2018, the Village Board released the draft PY 2018 Annual Action Plan for a 30-day public comment period that began June 7, 2018.
-The Notice of Document Availability for the draft PY 2018 Action Plan was published in the Wednesday Journal on June 6, 2018 and was advertised on the Village website, with the 30-day comment period running from June 7, 2018 to 5 p.m. on July 6, 2018.
-The draft PY 2018 Action Plan is being made available at the following locations:
+On June 3, 2019, the Village Board voted on releasing the draft PY 2019 Annual Action Plan for a 30day public comment period to begin June 20, 2019.
+The Notice of Document Availability for the draft PY 2019 Action Plan is expected to be published in the Wednesday Journal on June 19, 2019 and to be advertised on the Village website, with the 30-day comment period running from June 20, 2019 to 5 p.m. on July 19, 2019.
+After being released, the draft PY 2019 Action Plan will be made available at the following locations:

-- All Three Oak Park Public Library branches; - Village of Oak Park, CDBG Programs Office, 123 Madison Street, Oak Park; and - The Village's Website.
+- Both Oak Park Public Library branches; - Village of Oak Park Grants Office, 123 Madison Street, Oak Park, Room 214; and - The Village's Website, on the Housing-Grants page.